-Night sweats can be incredibly uncomfortable, affecting your sleep quality and causing anxiety.
-This is because the cause of night sweats can often be unclear, and the occurrences erratic.
+Night sweats can be very uncomfortable, disrupting your sleep quality and making it difficult to get the rest you need.
+The cause of night sweats can often be unclear, and the occurrences erratic, which can also be a cause for anxiety.
 One of the major causes of night sweats is menopause, a life stage that can also lead to urinary incontinence.

-As such, many women will be affected by night sweats as well as hot flushes during the day and urinary issues.
+As such, many women going through will be affected by night sweats and sweating at night, as well as hot flashes and urinary incontinence.

-Sleep quality is really important for maintaining your health, and even a small disturbance over a long period can have serious implications for both your mental and physical wellbeing.
-To help you maintain your health and reduce the disruption caused by night sweats, we’re going to look at what night sweats are, what causes them, and how tdo treat or prevent them.
+Sleep quality is a key part of maintaining your health, and even a small disturbance over a long period can have serious implications for both your mental and physical wellbeing.
+To help you maintain your health and reduce the disruption caused by night sweats, we’re going to look at what night sweats are, what causes them, and how to treat and prevent them.

-Night sweats is the term used to describe excessive sweating during the night-time or sleep.
-For some, they can cause considerable frustration and can contribute to difficulty sleeping as well as depression, while for others night sweats may be more of an uncomfortable inconvenience.
+Night sweats is the term used to describe excessive sweating during night-time or sleep.
+For some, they can cause considerable frustration and can contribute to difficulty sleeping as well as depression, while for others night sweats may simply be an uncomfortable disruption.

-Night sweats or hot flushes at night are common symptoms of , however they can also be caused by other medical conditions as well as some medications.
+Night sweats or hot flushes at night are common symptoms of menopause.
+However, they can also be caused by other conditions, as well as some medications.

-Night sweats are often overlooked or ignored as they aren’t an especially serious symptom, but if you notice you’re suffering with them it’s important to get checked as they could be a sign of other serious health conditions.
+Sweating at night is often overlooked or ignored as it isn’t an especially serious or painful symptom.
+But if you notice you’re experiencing them, it’s important to get checked, as they could be a sign of another health condition.

-The first thing to note is that night sweats can happen to anyone if their temperature gets too high while sleeping.
-This is usually occasional however, and if you’re experiencing this regularly it’s likely this is a symptom of a larger issue.
-Menopause and night sweats are commonly associated with each other, much the same as hot flushes.
+The first thing to note is that sweating while sleeping can happen to anyone if their temperature gets too high.
+This is usually occasional and may just be caused by your environment being too warm, but if you’re experiencing sweating during sleep or waking up sweating, it’s likely this is a symptom of a larger issue.
+Menopause and night sweats are commonly associated with each other, much like hot flushes.

 -